zharuosi/blog/source/_posts/propeller-concepts.md

 Here are basic nomenclatures to describe a blade section:
 <img src="http://pubs.sciepub.com/ajme/1/2/3/image/fig1.png" width="75%" height="75%">

-- Leading edge: the point at the front of the airfoil that has maximum curvature.
+- Leading edge: the point at the front of the airfoil that has the maximum curvature.
 - Trailing edge: the point of maximum curvature at the rear of the airfoil.
 - Meanline (camber): half distance along a section between the upper and lower surfaces.
 Quite  often the meanline distribution is tabulated forms such as a NACA a=0.8 meanline, where a=0.8 means the meanline can create constant lift of 80% of the chord, then the lift drops linearly to zero at 100%.
 - Chord (c): the nose-tail line, connecting the leading edge and trailing edge.